 Although workers’ compensation benefits are a necessity for an injured worker, it does not always cover the full cost of the injury when you add up lost time, loss of future wages, medical expenses, and other costs.
 Let our construction site accident attorneys review your facts.
 We may be able to seek compensation from other liable parties such as third party contractors, property owners, and equipment manufacturers.

 Dealing with your injuries should be your focus.
 Let the attorneys at Neblett, Beard & Arsenault handle your legal issues and aggressively pursue fair compensation for you.
-Contact us today at (318) 561-2500 to get in touch with one of our Louisiana offices.
+Contact us today at (318) 561-2500.
 We can then review the circumstances of your injury and advise you as to how to proceed.

 - OSHA: common statistics